 NDSU is set to kick off fall semester with a variety of Welcome Week special events.

 Move-In Day is Saturday, Aug.
-18, when hundreds of incoming students will settle into the NDSU residence halls.
-Welcome Week is intended to be a fun way for new and returning students to adjust to a new academic year.
+24, when hundreds of incoming students will settle into the NDSU residence halls.
+Welcome Week is intended to be an engaging way for new and returning students to adjust to a new academic year.

 Major activities include: